zulip/zulip-gci/tasks/interactive-bots.md

 is a boilerplate for creating interactive bots that react to messages sent by users.

-The interactive bots live in the `contrib-bots/lib` as `.py` files that define their specific behavior.
+The interactive bots live in the `contrib-bots/lib` as python files ('.py') that define their specific behavior.
 The `contrib-bots/run.py` file defines common behaviors for the interactive bots that react to messages.